0xis-cn/0xis-cn/_posts/2025-05-31-my-path-after-twenty-years.md

 He was never good at exams.
 Not bad, just… not good.

 While others colour-coded their notebooks, he drew maps of imaginary cities in the margins.
 He preferred long walks to past-paper drills, and often fell asleep in the library with a book that had nothing to do with the curriculum.
-He never hated school — he just couldn't find the urgency that others seemed to carry like oxygen tanks.
+He never hated school — only not found the urgency that others seemed to carry like oxygen tanks.

 He remembers watching the top scorers walk past, neat uniforms and faster footsteps, laughter that sounded rehearsed.
 They were always reviewing something, always prepared for a eureca moment.
 He respected them.
 Resented them, sometimes.
 But mostly, he felt like he was out of the story.

 Now, years later, he works as a technician for a small company that fixes air conditioning systems.
 An honest work.
 In summer, his shirt clings to his back by 10 a.m.; in winter, his hands are always slightly chapped.
 There is a calmness to it, a dignity in being useful.
 No one asks for grades.
 No one discusses paramecia.

 But some nights, when he finishes late, he climbs onto the roof of a client's building.
-Bathed in the wind, he watches lattices of glowing windows.
+Bathing in the wind, he watches lattices of glowing windows.
 Some flicker with PowerPoint slides.
 Some with livestreamed lectures.
 Some, probably, with videos of young people mouthing motivational slogans into ring lights.

 He wonders what would have happened if he had chased Ciang's path.
 Would it have broken him?
 Or saved him?
 He doesn't know.
 But he suspects that some of those windows belong to people who feel the same — unsure if they are ahead or behind, unsure what was supposed to happen.